New Report Shows Arizona has the Most Dangerous Railroad Crossings in the U.S.

 Lehman is remaining optimistic, however, as the FRA’s recently released data helps show where repeat railroad crossing injuries and fatalities occur, which in turn helps the state and related organizations focus their time and resources on areas where they can have the most beneficial impact.

-If you or someone you love was injured at a dangerous railroad crossing, the experienced train accident lawyers at Phillips Law Group can help you receive the justice and compensation you deserve.
+If you or someone you love was injured at a dangerous railroad crossing, the experienced Glendale personal injury lawyers at Phillips Law Group can help you receive the justice and compensation you deserve.